In libel case, Depp says Heard hit him with 'haymaker' punch

 Depp, 57, and Heard, 34, met on the set of the 2011 comedy “The Rum Diary” and married in Los Angeles in February 2015.
 Heard, a model and actress, filed for divorce the following year, and the divorce was finalized in 2017.

 Depp said the couple separated after an argument that followed Heard's 30th birthday party in April 2016.
-The actor said that just before the party he had attended a meeting and been told that his former business managers had “stolen my money.”
+The actor said that just before the party he had learned that his former business managers had “stolen my money.”

 Asked how much was stolen, Depp said “this is a ludicrous amount to have to state, it’s quite embarrassing — apparently I had made $650 million,” much of it through his involvement with the ”Pirates of the Caribbean" films.